UBCAgroBot/Navi24W2/README.md

    robot around crop rows?

 Random Tree Algorithm (RRT/RRT*):
+This resouce is amazing for visualizing RRT: https://demonstrations.wolfram.com/RapidlyExploringRandomTreeRRTAndRRT/
  - This one looks useful for exploring an unknown area for weeds, ie Task 3 for FRE.
  - I do not understand how you would actually apply this without spending 90% of the time backtracking to a previous node or only expanding a time step from the